algogz/questions/q/aws-devop-pro.md

 ### QUESTION 255
 Some of your EC2 instances are configured to use a Proxy.
 Can you use Amazon Inspector for regular assessment of instances behind proxy?

-- A. OnlyWindows-basedsystemsaresupportedasLinux-basedsystemsusecustomconfigurations
-that are not supported by AWS Agent in the current release.
+- A. OnlyWindows-based systems are supported as Linux-based systems use custom configuration s that are not supported by AWS Agent in the current release.
-- B. OnlyLinux-basedsystemsaresupported,andAWSagentsupportsHTTPSproxyonthese
-systems.
+- B. OnlyLinux-based systems are supported,and AWS agent supports HTTPS proxy on these systems.
-- C. No,AWSAgentdoesNOTsupportproxyenvironments.
+- C. No,AWS Agent does NOT support proxy environments.
-- D. Yes,AWSAgentsupportsproxyenvironmentsonbothLinux-basedandWindows-basedsystems.
+- D. Yes,AWS Agent supports proxy environments on both Linux-basedandWindows-basedsystems.

 <details><summary>Answer:</summary><p> D